DevishiSoni/Software-Design-Project/README.md

 ### Run application:
      java -jar target/TourCat.jar  # Cross-platform

-*Note: Complete deployment from the build file is functional with certain constraints due to a lack of time to fix all bugs regarding the executable.*
+*Note: Complete deployment from the build file is functional, with an exception of certain constraints due to a lack of time to fix all the bugs.
+One of the biggest constraints is that the editing function does not work when running from the executable.*

 4. Give the applications a few seconds to load and then you're good to go!